sandro-pasquali/taggy/README.md

 ## Examples

-The testing suite should demonstrate all useful functionality.
+The testing suite demonstrates all useful functionality.

 An example of how to use the `select2` jQuery plugin for doing autocomplete/search against an `Express` server can be found in the `examples/select2` folder:
 ```